OpeyemiOdejimi/AWS-S3/README.md

 e) Once done, click on the "Create bucket" button to finalize the creation process.

-Alt text

-Alt text

-Alt text

-Note- ACL, or Access Control List, is like a set of rules that decides who can access your stuff in Amazon S3.
+> Note- ACL, or Access Control List, is like a set of rules that decides who can access your stuff in Amazon S3.
 You can use ACL to grant or deny access to your buckets and files for specific AWS accounts or predefined groups of users.
 It's a way to control who gets to see or mess with your data in the cloud.

-Alt text

 If you encounter this error message, consider changing the name and then proceeding again.

-Alt text

-Alt text

 For further details on naming conventions, please refer to the documentation Bucket naming rules.

 Your bucket has been successfully created, and currently, there are no objects stored within it.

-Alt text

 Now, let's move on to the second part, where we'll upload an object into the bucket named 'my-first-s3-bucket-090'.
 Let's create a file on your laptop with some data.
 We'll write 'Welcome to the AWS world' and save the file.
-Alt text

 Next, click on the "Upload" button.
-Alt text

 Click on "Add file" and select the file you've created.
 a) Once selected, click "Open".

-Alt text

 You'll then see the file being added.
 a) Finally, click "Upload" to complete the process.

-Alt text

-Alt text

 Congratulations!
 You have successfully uploaded your object (file) to the S3 bucket (folder).